sungnga/jbook-cli-app/README.md

   - Set the font size to 16
   - Don't allow user to scroll beyond the last line
   - Allow the editor to relay itself correctly when the user shrinks or expands the editor

+### Setting the initial value for Editor
+- When a user opens our application, we want to display an initial value inside of the code editor.
+It can be anything
+- We need to define a CodeEditorProps interface for our CodeEditor component to be able to receive props